 An employer may pay wages by direct deposit.
 An employer may require payment by direct deposit, but cannot dictate the financial institution an employee uses to receive the direct deposit.
 OK Dept. of Labor Wage Law FAQ

-An employer may pay wages by payroll card.
-An employer may not require payment by payroll card.
-The employee must consent to payment by payroll card.
+An employer may pay employees their wages through a payroll card.
+Until November 1, 2022, an employer may not require employees to be paid through a payroll card.
+Until then, the employee must consent to be paid by payroll card.
 OK Dept. of Labor Wage Law FAQ

 Payment upon Separation from Employment

 An employer must pay an employee who has been separated from employment, whether by termination, discharge, quitting, resignation, lay off, or labor dispute, all wages due by the next regular designated payday established for the pay period in which the work was performed.
 The employer can pay the wages either through the regular pay channels or by certified mail if requested by the employee, unless provided otherwise by a collective bargaining agreement that covers the employee.
 OK Statute 40-5-165.3

 In order to successfully allege a bona fide disagreement over the amount of wages owed an employee, the employer must: